-RAW Botswana (Ride & Walk Botswana) is an activity-based camp offering great flexibility to satisfy all guests’ choice of activity; including horseback safaris, walking trails, game drives, mekoro cruises, canoeing, motorised boating safaris, fishing, and bird watching in the inimitable Selinda Reserve.
+RAW Botswana is an activity-based camp offering great flexibility to satisfy all guests’ choice of activity; including horseback safaris, walking trails, game drives, mokoro cruises, canoeing, motorised boating safaris, fishing, and bird watching in the inimitable Selinda Reserve.

 Riding safaris are fine-tuned and highly professional with specially acclimatised horses and guides.
 There are not more than 6 guests to a group, accompanied by a lead and back-up guide.
 Riding competency is a requirement, and riders must be older than 12.

 Walking trails suit groups of 6 guests or less, and offers great opportunities for nature photography.
 This activity is about tracking, searching for wildlife, bird watching, detailed study of flora and fauna, and can be interspersed with fishing and swimming.
 Guides will tailor the walking trails to suit guests’ interests.

 All activities are available in both the mornings and afternoons, during the coolest and most scenic parts of day.
 The daily schedule depends on the guests’ activity choice combinations and seasonal availability of activities.

 June to August are the wettest months of the year due to the expected arrival of the flood waters from Angola, which might mean less availability of land-based activities, such as game drives.
 There is no set departure time, so the schedule is flexible.
 Horseback safaris include up to 6 hours in the saddle, broken up by refreshment stops.

 Selinda Reserve offers some of the most exquisite scenery and memorable experiences through all the activities on offer.
 Three meals and 3-course dinners are provided each day, while plenty of time can be taken to relax in the spacious lodge areas and enjoy the view.